benkeen/birdsearch.org/README.md

 ## Versions

-### v1.1.0
+### v1.1.1
-Currently under development (August 2013).
 This is a complete re-write of the script to better organize the code, improve the site design and add some functionality.
 It includes the following additions over 1.0.0:

 - Three search types: "bird sightings", "notable sightings", "popular birding locations"
 - advanced search functionality
-- option to share search results, via URL
 - multi-language support
 - more accurate results based on lat/lng instead of human addresses (but the interface still has a simple address search)